Volaris-AI/security-assessments/docs/chatgpt.md

 ## 6. AI & Model Training Practices

 - **Training Data Policy:**
-  - Enterprise tier excludes all customer data from model training.
+  - Teams/Enterprise tiers exclude all customer data from model training.
   - Free/Plus data may be used for research/improvement; customers can opt out.
 - **Anonymization & Privacy:**
   - Minimal metadata retention; no PII used in training without explicit consent.